 Train.
 Transition.
 Transform.

-In partnership with the Sarajevo School of Science and Technology, the inaugural Sarajevo Symposium will engage participants in contemporary theory and practice of post-conflict political transitions using current case studies (Colombia, Syria, and others) to reflect on the successes and failures of the former Yugoslavia with the actual decision-makers.
+In partnership with the Sarajevo School of Science and Technology, the 2018 Sarajevo Symposium will engage participants in contemporary theory and practice of post-conflict political transitions in the Former Yugoslavia and other countries.
 Join us!

-Train with experts to gain a deep understanding of post-conflict strategies in the areas of governance, security, economics, and justice & reconciliation.
+Train with experts to gain a deep understanding of post-conflict strategies in the areas of governance, security, justice and reconciliation.
 Learn which approaches have been successful, which failed, and which are beyond the reach of policy.
 In gaining a cross-sectoral perspective on post-conflict transitions, you will be able to transform conflicts around the world over the course of your career.

 You will receive a Post-Graduate Certificate in “Managing Post-Conflict Transitions” upon completion of the course.
 You may choose to undertake additional rigorous assignments in order to earn a Post-Graduate Certificate in “Managing Post-Conflict Transitions with Distinction.”
 Transferable MA academic credit is also available to participants for a small additional fee.